igorwojda/kotlin-coding-challenges/README.md

 ([screen](https://github.com/igorwojda/kotlin-coding-puzzle/blob/master/misc/images/RunTest.png)).
 After running the test you can rerun last configuration using `Run command` (`⌘ + R`).

+Larger problems will have larger test base, so tests have to be uncommented one by one while solving various steps of the given puzzle.

 # Coding puzzles
 Before solving any task I strongly encourage you to take a pen, piece of paper, take your time and think about the problem.
 Take your time before you take a look at the presented solution (sometimes one-night sleep is all we need before solution pop-ups into our head).